Home > Nursing Care Plan

 What Is a Nursing Care Plan?

 A nursing care plan is a written piece that describes the care provided to a patient based on an assessment of their health, diagnosis, and personal preferences.
-It also includes detailed information about nursing interventions, outcomes, desired goals, and changes and updates needed to correct intervention plans to the patient’s condition changes.
+It also includes detailed information about interventions, outcomes, desired goals, and changes and necessary updates to the nursing process to adjust intervention plans according to the patient’s condition changes.

 Unlike standard medical records, writing a nursing care plan involves regular reviews, updates, and changes necessary to improve patient health.
 This may include information about medication interventions, dietary and lifestyle modification recommendations, follow-up plans, or referrals to other healthcare providers.